DavidVentura/blog/blog/raw/postgres-lib/POST.md

 ---
 title: Postgres server as a library
-date: 2025-12-08
+date: 2025-12-09
-tags: postgres, no-effort
+tags: postgres
 slug: postgres-library
 description: global state was a mistake
 ---

-I feel like I just woke up from a fever dream, I've spent a large chunk of the last 72 hours reading the Postgres codebase.
+I feel like I just woke up from a fever dream.
+I've spent a large chunk of my waking hours over the last 3 days deep in the Postgres codebase.

 Why would you do that to yourself, you may ask.
 Well, I recently found out about [pglite](https://pglite.dev/), a project to build Postgres as a WASM(+WASI) blob and use it as a library.

 The thing is, I am weirdly driven by cursed projects and spite.

-My love of cursedness had made me into a WASM fan (LEB128 in an ISA? what could be more cursed than that!), but sometimes there's such a thing as too cursed, even for me.
+My love of cursedness made me into a WASM fan (LEB128 in an ISA? what could be more cursed than that!), but sometimes there's such a thing as too cursed, even for me.
 When they implemented variable-length-instructions for a _virtual ISA_, I joined the WASM-haters-club.

 I have a much longer, much more concrete WASM rant in me, but it'll require some effort to write down, so now is not the time.

-Back to Postgres and pglite -- if they can build it in WASM, then _surely_ it is possible to build Postgres as a regular library (shared/static) and use it.
+Back to Postgres and pglite—if they can build Postgres in WASM, then _surely_ it is possible to build it as a regular library (shared/static) and use it.
 I know nothing about postgres internals, but jumping in feet first has never gone wrong before.

 ## Building postgres statically